 Dekyi Lingka, the erstwhile Indian Mission in Lhasa.
 (Photo courtesy/Claude Arpi)

-China being India's largest trade partner in goods, Indian officials have been quoted as saying that a consulate in Tibet would help bilateral trade and pilgrimage, such as the Kailash Mansarovar yatra.
+In exchange, India has allowed China to set up its third consulate in Chennai.
+China being India's largest trade partner in goods, Indian officials say that a consulate in Tibet would help bilateral trade and pilgrimage, such as the Kailash Mansarovar yatra.

 In July 2011, the US House Foreign Affairs Committee directed the US Secretary of State to forbid additional Chinese consulates in the United States until China allows a US consulate in Lhasa.

-The House panel in its Foreign Relations Authorization Act Fiscal Year 2012 while amending the Tibetan Policy Act of 2002 said that "The Secretary shall seek to establish a United States consulate in Lhasa, Tibet, to provide services to United States citizens travelling in Tibet and to monitor political, economic, and cultural developments in Tibet, including Tibetan areas of Qinghai, Sichuan, Gansu, and Yunnan provinces and, until such consulate is established, shall not permit the establishment in the United States of any additional consulate of the People’s Republic of China".
+The House panel, in its Foreign Relations Authorization Act 2012, said that "The Secretary shall seek to establish a United States consulate in Lhasa, Tibet, to provide services to United States citizens traveling in Tibet and to monitor political, economic, and cultural developments in Tibet, including Tibetan areas of Qinghai, Sichuan, Gansu, and Yunnan provinces and, until such consulate is established, shall not permit the establishment in the United States of any additional consulate of the People’s Republic of China".